TITLE 23: EDUCATION AND CULTURAL RESOURCES

 a) Administrative Provisions

-1) Program Facilities – Programs shall be located in regular public school facilities rather than in separate facilities.
-(Section 14C-6 of the School Code [105 ILCS 5/14C-6]) If such a location is not feasible, the substitute location shall be comparable to those made available to a majority of the district's students with respect to space and equipment.
+1) Program Facilities – Other than for preschool education programs, TBE and transitional program of instruction (TPI) programs shall be located in the regular public schools of the district rather than in separate facilities.
+(Section 14C-6 of the School Code) If such a location is not feasible, the substitute location shall be comparable to those made available to a majority of the district's students with respect to space and equipment.
 If housed in a facility other than a public school (including a charter school), the school district shall provide a written explanation in its annual application to the State Superintendent of Education as to why the use of a public school building is not feasible.

-3) Extracurricular Activities – Each district shall ensure that students enrolled in programs shall have the opportunity to participate fully in the extracurricular activities of the public schools in the district.
-(Section 14C-7 of the School Code [105 ILCS 5/14C-7])
+3) Extracurricular Activities – Each district shall ensure to students enrolled in a TBE program a meaningful opportunity to participate fully in the extracurricular activities of the public schools in the district.
+(Section 14C-7 of the School Code)

-4) Inclusion of Students Whose First or Home Language is English – Students whose first or home language is English may be included in a program under this Part provided that all students of limited English proficiency are served.
+4) Inclusion of Students Whose First or Home Language is English – Students whose first or home language is English may be included in a program under this Part if all English learners are served.

-5) Joint Programs – A school district may join with one or more other school districts to provide joint programs or services in accordance with the provisions of Section 10-22.31a of the School Code [105 ILCS 5/10-22.31a].
+5) Joint Programs – A school district may join with one or more other school districts to provide joint programs or services in accordance with the provisions of Section 10-22.31a of the School Code.
 The designated administrative agent shall adhere to the procedures contained in 23 Ill.
 Adm.
-Code 110 (Program Accounting Manual) as they pertain to cooperative agreements.
+Code 100 (Requirements for Accounting, Budgeting, Financial Reporting, and Auditing) as they pertain to cooperative agreements.

-6) Preschool and Summer School – A school district may establish preschool and summer school programs for students of limited English proficiency, or join with other school districts in establishing such programs.
-Summer school programs shall not replace programs required during the regular school year.
-(Section 14C-11 of the School Code [105 ILCS 5/14C-11])
+6) Preschool and Summer School – A school district may establish preschool or summer school programs for English learners or join with other school districts in establishing these programs for English learners.
+Summer school TBE programs shall not substitute for programs required during the regular school year.
+(Section 14C-11 of the School Code) A school district that offers a summer school program or preschool program shall provide transitional bilingual education programs or transitional programs of instruction for English learners in accordance with Article 14C and this Part.

 b) Instructional Specifications

-1) Student-Teacher Ratio – The student-teacher ratio in the ESL and native language components of programs as of September 30 of each school year shall not exceed 90% of the average student-teacher ratio in general education classes for the same grades in that attendance center.
-Decreases in the ratio for general education during the course of a school year due to students' mobility shall not require corresponding adjustments within the bilingual program.
-Further, additional students may be placed into bilingual classes during the course of a school year, provided that no bilingual classroom may exhibit a student-teacher ratio that is greater than the average for general education classes in that grade and attendance center as a result of such placements.
+1) Student-Teacher Ratio – The student-teacher ratio in the ESL and home language components of programs serving students in kindergarten or any of grades 1 through 12 as of September 30 of each school year shall not exceed 90% of the average student-teacher ratio in general education classes for the same grades in that attendance center.
+Decreases in the ratio for general education during the course of a school year due to student mobility shall not require corresponding adjustments within the bilingual program.
+Further, additional students may be placed into bilingual classes during the course of a school year, provided that no bilingual classroom may exhibit a student-teacher ratio that is greater than the average for general education classes in that grade and attendance center as a result of these placements.
+Preschool programs established pursuant to Section 2-3.71 of the School Code that provide bilingual education services shall meet the requirements of 23 Ill.
+Adm.
+Code 235.30 (Early Childhood Block Grant) rather than the requirements of this subsection (b)(1).

-2) Grade-Level Placement – Students enrolled in a program of transitional bilingual education shall be placed in classes with students of approximately the same age or grade level, except as provided in subsection (b)(3) of this Section.
+2) Grade-Level Placement – Students enrolled in a program of transitional bilingual education shall be placed in classes with students of approximately the same age or grade level, except as provided in subsection (b)(3).
 (Section 14C-6 of the School Code)

-3) Multilevel Grouping – If students of different age groups or educational levels are combined in the same class, the school district shall ensure that the instruction given each student is appropriate to his/her age or grade level.
+3) Multilevel Grouping – If students of different age groups or educational levels are combined in the same class, the school district shall ensure that the instruction given each student is appropriate to that student's level of educational attainment.
 (Section 14C-6 of the School Code) Evidence of compliance with this requirement shall be:

 A) individualized instructional programs; or